iosis-tech/zetina/docs/src/architecture/registry.md

 4. **Security**: The Registry ensures that only valid and correctly executed jobs are rewarded.
 This provides a layer of trust and security for both Delegators and Executors in the network.

-By managing the financial and verification aspects, the Registry contract plays a pivotal role in maintaining the integrity and efficiency of the Sharp p2p network.
+By managing the financial and verification aspects, the Registry contract plays a pivotal role in maintaining the integrity and efficiency of the Zetina network.